xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-15-could-be-stars-chromatin-ethereal-gone-kids-and-wrench-at-nighthawks.md

 ![wrench](/images/wrench1.png)

 Following at 9:15 were Naarm shoegaze revival band Ethereal Gone Kids.
 Their modern incorporation of post-punk elements contributed to the dreamy, flowing soundscape of their set.
 Drenched in delay and reverse reverb, EGK's guitars ranged from bright, shimmery, and swirling, to deep, coarse, and muddy.
-Their songwriting was a love letter to the classic sound of shoegaze, a surreal and hypnotic 'wall of sound' with clean and occasionally layered vocals.
+Their songwriting was a love letter to classic shoegaze, a surreal and hypnotic 'wall of sound' led by clean and occasionally layered vocals.
 <br>
 <br>
 EGK showed variety in their performance, and continued a recent trend of Silverchair covers in up & coming alternative rock band's live sets.
-This g

 ![katorga](/images/katorga1.JPG)